Expat Funeral Insurance in Spain (2026 Guide): Costs, Plans & Repatriation Explained

 Covers the international transport of mortal remains back to your home country, including logistics, documentation and coordination.

-Why Expat Funeral Insurance Matters in Spain
+Why Funeral Insurance Matters for Expats Living in Spain

 For expats, funeral insurance is about far more than cost control.